-Once each quarter, CMS will post files with proposed Medicaid-only NCCI edits to the Medicaid Integrity Institute (MII) website on the RISSNET portal.
-States will be notified of the posting by a notice in the MII Messenger and the listserv of the National Medicaid Electronic Data Interchange Healthcare (NMEH) NCCI Subworkgroup.
+Once each quarter, CMS will post files with proposed Medicaid-only NCCI edits to the Medicaid Integrity Institute (MII) on the RISSNET portal.
+States will be notified of Medicaid NCCI information and edit files through the secure portal on the MII site.
 The target date for implementation of the edits will be two quarters later.
 For example, the target implementation for edits that are proposed in January will be the July quarterly update.
 (These files do not contain proposed Medicare NCCI edits that will be included in the final Medicaid NCCI edit files for that calendar quarter.)

-The proposed edits and the accompanying cover memo contain confidential information that must not be shared with the general public, state medical societies, or other individuals or entities not performing contracted work on the state fee-for-service Medicaid program.
-If a state shares the edits with Medicaid contractors who are assisting with implementation of the NCCI program, the following restrictions apply: Prior to their effective date, the edits must not be published, the edits must not be utilized by any reviewer for non-Medicaid purposes, and the edits must not be implemented by state Medicaid agencies.
+The proposed edits and the accompanying cover memo contain confidential information that must not be shared with anyone other than a Contracted Party.
+If a state shares the edits with a Contracted Party, the following restrictions apply: Prior to their effective date, the edits must not be published, the edits must not be used by any reviewer for non-Medicaid purposes, and the edits must not be implemented by state Medicaid agencies.
 The state must not publish an article related to these edits because significant changes, including changes in the implementation date, could be made prior to implementation.

 The files will be posted in an Excel 2007 / 2010 format.
-The file names will be: MCD\State\Comment\Process\PTP\mm-dd-yyyy.xlsx MCD\State\Comment\Process\MUE\mm-dd-yyyy.xlsx
+The file names will be:

+''' MCD_State_Comment_Process_PTP_mm-dd-yyyy.xlsx MCD State Comment Process_MUE_mm-dd-yyyy.xlsx '''